nicrivers/learningR/class_4.md

 - [We will review these concepts in class](http://htmlpreview.github.io/?https://github.com/nicrivers/uo_api_6319/blob/master/R_session_4.html).

 *Homework*
 - Download the 2016 Canadian Census PUMF Individuals file from ODESI.
+Note that the Census PUMF includes records covering about 2.7% of the population in 2016.
 - Filter the data so that it excludes non-permanent residents and people who do not declare their immigration status.
 - Filter the data so that it includes only females 40-44 years old.
 - Filter the data so it only includes people that have income from wages greater than $1.
 Drop people for whom wage data is missing (see codebook).
 - Compare the mean wage for immigrants to non-immigrants for this group of people.
-- How confident are you that there really is a difference in wages for immigrants and non-immigrants based on this sample? (conduct a t-test to find the answer).
+- How confident are you that there really is a difference in wages for immigrants and non-immigrants *in the population* based on this sample? (conduct a t-test to find the answer).
 - Submit your work in a Word or HTML file that you create with RMarkdown so that both your code and results are visible.